Get

 If you don’t want your cat to chase you around, you’re not alone.
 But just because you want them to stop, that doesn’t mean they will do it on their own.
 Here’s what you should do to prevent your cat from chasing you.

-First, spend at least 20 to 30 minutes a day playing with your cat.
-Break up these sessions into 10-minute intervals.
-This will give your cat the time and attention with you that they need.
+First, spend at least 20 to 30 minutes several times a day playing with your cat.
+This will give your cat the time and attention with you that they need, as well as ways to use up any excess energy.

 Next, set up an environment with plenty of toys for your cat to play with.
 This will give them multiple options for physical and mental stimulation without resorting to chasing you around.

 Once you have everything set up for them to succeed, it’s time to move on to the training portion.
-If your cat starts to play too rough with you, simply stand up, and walk out of the room without giving them any attention.
+If your cat starts to play too roughly with you, simply stand up and walk out of the room without giving them any attention.
 If they chase you to another room, find a way to keep them away, ideally without picking them up and moving them.

 Next, when your cat jumps out at you, don’t swat them away or try to run away.
 This makes them think of prey, which encourages the behavior.
-Instead, move toward the cat, and then don’t pay them any more attention.
+Instead, either redirect their behavior or don’t pay them any more attention.

 Finally, avoid punishing your cat, and only reward them when they’re acting the way that they should.
 With enough time, your cat will stop chasing you and understand how and when they ought to play with you!